MidoAhmed/rollup-react-library-starter/README.md

         ```bash
         npm run dev # runs rollup with watch flag
         ```

-Now, anytime you make a change to your library in `src/` or to the example app's `example/src`, `create-react-app` will live-reload your local dev server so you can iterate on your component in real-time.

 ### Scripts:
 - `npm run build` : builds the library to `dist`